 Prolotherapy for knee pain

 Prolotherapy works as an irritant using dextrose (a simple sugar) is introduced in the knee.
 This causes the immune system of the body to accelerate the inflammatory process.
 More inflammation?
 The body’s natural healing response is inflammation.
 Only when complete healing does not occur does inflammation become chronic and problematic.

-What this new inflammation does is bring fribroblast and condrocytes, those cells necessary to rebuild the collagen matrix of the tissue, strengthen and restoring them to preinjury form in many cases.
+What this new inflammation does is bring fibroblast and chondrocytes, those cells necessary to rebuild the collagen matrix of the tissue, strengthen and restoring them to pre-injury form in many cases.

-Research is confirming that stem cells, drawn from a patient’s own fat can regrow cartilage.
 In one study the potential of intra-articular injection of mesenchymal stem cells (MSCs) was evaluated in six osteoarthritic patients.
-During a one-year follow-up period magnetic resonance images (MRI) at baseline and six months post-stem cell injection displayed an increase in cartilage thickness, extension of the repair tissue over the subchondral bone and a considerable decrease in the size of edematous subchondral patches in three out of six patients. – The results indicated satisfactory effects of intra-articular injection of MSCs in patients with knee OA.
-(5)
+During a one-year follow-up period magnetic resonance images (MRI) at baseline and six months post-stem cell injection displayed an increase in cartilage thickness, extension of the repair tissue over the subchondral bone and a considerable decrease in the size of edematous subchondral patches in three out of six patients. – The results indicated satisfactory effects of intra-articular injection of MSCs in patients with knee osteoarthritis.
+9

 The Use of Ultrasound

 Research in the Journal of Clinical Rheumatology says that “(Ultrasound) Sonographic needle guidance reduced procedural pain and improved the clinical outcomes and cost-effectiveness of intra-articular injections of the osteoarthritic knee.”